biya-coin/biyaliquid-docs/.gitbook/developers-defi/injective-trader/injective-trader-strategy-development-guide.md

 ## Configuration Guide

-The Injective Trader uses a YAML configuration file to define behavior, components, and strategy parameters.
+The Biyaliquid Trader uses a YAML configuration file to define behavior, components, and strategy parameters.

 The most important configuration sections to focus on are: